 Strategies to Pay Down Debt

-- Your budget will help you find more money to put toward debt, can keep you from going further into debt each month, and gives you control over your money.
+Your budget will help you find more money to put toward debt, can keep you from going further into debt each month, and gives you control over your money.

 Set up a Debt Payment Plan

 Next, you'll need to come to grips with how much you actually owe.
-You can set up a debt payment plan involve you writing down the amount you owe, the interest rate and the minimum payment for each debt.
+You can set up a debt payment plan by listing the amount you owe, the creditor, the interest rate and the minimum payment for each debt.
 Then list the debts in the order you want to pay them off.

 Lower Your Interest Rates